limix/glimix-core/doc/lmm.rst

 The user provides the outcome ``y``, the covariates ``X``, the covariance ``K`` via its eigendecomposition, and the variance ``v`` to create an instance of the :class:`glimix_core.lmm.FastScanner` class.
-After that, the user can call the :func:`glimix_core.lmm.FastScanner.fast_scan` method and pass the matrix of candidates ``M`` to compute the log of the marginal likelihood and the fixed-effect size corresponding to each column of ``M``.
+After that, the user is able to call the :func:`glimix_core.lmm.FastScanner.fast_scan` method and pass the matrix of candidates ``M`` to compute the log of the marginal likelihood and the fixed-effect size corresponding to each column of ``M``.